-CP10 S2 HPW1.5
+UOC 4 HPW1.5 S2

 Medical Ethics and Health Law builds on medical ethics presented in second year Human Behaviour, to give students additional preparation for ethical issues which arise in their placements in hospitals, general practice and community settings during Years 3 to 6.
-The subject introduces students to medical practitioners' responsibilities in law including the duty of care, obligations to maintain privacy and confidentiality, and the legal basis of registration and de-registration of medical practitioners.
+The course introduces students to medical practitioners' responsibilities in law including the duty of care, obligations to maintain privacy and confidentiality, and the legal basis of registration and de-registration of medical practitioners.